Shreelakshmi978/Shreelakshmi978/README.md

 - 😄 Pronouns: she/her
 - 👀 I’m interested in Fronted Developing
 - 🌱 I’m currently learning Javascript
+- 🌱 Language known: Html, CSS, Javascript, SQl, Python, Java
 - 💞️ I’m looking to collaborate on Fronted projects and even database management related project.
-- ⚡ Fun fact: I love to be creative withg my ideas
+- ⚡ Fun fact: I love to be creative with my ideas

 <!---
 Shreelakshmi978/Shreelakshmi978 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.